 A related issue concerns the validity of Icelandic loans indexed to the CPI.
-A borrower has brought legal proceedings against the Issuer claiming that CPI indexation should be found illegal based on a number of arguments, including that the increase in loan amounts is unjust and can be challenged on the basis of Article 36 of the Act on Contracts etc. Another argument is that indexation is a form of derivative and should therefore not have been offered to consumers without extensive consulting in accordance with Act on Securities Transactions, which has implemented the requirements of the MiFID.
+A borrower has brought legal proceedings against the Issuer claiming that CPI indexation should be found illegal based on a number of arguments, including that the increase in loan amounts is unjust and can be challenged on the basis of Article 36 of the Act no 7/1936 on Contracts, agency and void legal instrument (Ice.
+Lög um samningsgerð, umboð og ógilda löggerninga nr.
+7/1936).
+Another argument is that indexation is a form of derivative and should therefore not have been offered to consumers without extensive consulting in accordance with Act on Securities Transactions, which has implemented the requirements of the MiFID.

-Default by borrowers in paying amounts due on their loans.
+Default by borrowers in paying amounts due on their loan